 |Abstract||The class is intended to provide a comprehensive overview of the theory of linear dynamical systems, their use in control, filtering, and estimation and their applications to areas ranging from avionics to systems biology.|

 |Objective||By the end of the class students should be comfortable with the fundamental results in linear system theory and the mathematical tools used to derive them.|

 |Content||- Rings, fields and linear spaces, normed linear spaces and inner product spaces.|

 - Ordinary differential equations, existence and uniqueness of solutions.

-- Controllability and observability, duality.
+- Controllability and observability, canonical forms, Kalman decomposition.
 Time invariant systems treated as a special case.

 - Stability and stabilization, observers, state and output feedback, separation principle.

 |Lecture notes||F.M.
 Callier and C.A.
 Desoer, "Linear System Theory", Springer-Verlag, 1991.|

 |Prerequisites / Notice||Prerequisites: Control Systems I (227-0103-00) or equivalent and sufficient mathematical maturity.|